Aggregation in Blazor Pivot Table Component

 OnActionBegin

 The event OnActionBegin triggers when clicking and selecting the aggregate type via the dropdown icon in the value field button, which is present in both grouping bar and field list UI.
-This allows user to identify the current action being performed at runtime.
+This allows the user to identify the current action being performed at runtime.
 It has the following parameters:

-• DataSourceSettings: It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.
+• DataSourceSettings: Contains the current data source settings such as input data source, rows, columns, values, filters, format settings and more.

 NOTE

-This option is applicable only when the field based UI actions are performed such as filtering, sorting, removing field from grouping bar, editing and aggregation type change.
+This option applies only to actions performed through the field-based UI, such as filtering, sorting, removing a field from the grouping bar, editing, and changing the aggregation type.

-• Cancel: It allows user to restrict the current action.
+• Cancel: Allows restricting the current action.

 @using Syncfusion.Blazor.PivotView